percona/pmm-doc/docs/quickstart.md

     Before you add a MongoDB database for monitoring you should have a [database account for PMM](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mongodb.html#create-pmm-account-and-set-permissions).

-    To add a MongoDB database for monitoring, do the following:
+    Here are the steps to add a MongoDB database for monitoring:

     1. From the PMM UI, go to **Configuration** → **PMM Inventory** → **Add Instance**.